 Freight Technologies, Inc. Announces First Analyst Coverage, Receiving ‘Buy’ Recommendation from Chardan

-/EIN News/ -- HOUSTON, Nov.
-15, 2022 (GLOBE NEWSWIRE) -- Freight Technologies, Inc. (Nasdaq: FRGT) (“Fr8Tech''), a technology company based on its custom-developed Fr8App platform, which is powered by AI and machine learning and offers a real-time portal for B2B cross-border shipping and domestic shipping within the United States-Mexico-Canada (NAFTA) region, today announces it has received its first analyst coverage since going public, with the initial recommendation coming out as a “buy” from Chardan.
+NEW YORK CITY, NEW YORK, UNITED STATES, November 15, 2022 /EINPresswire.com/ -- Freight Technologies, Inc. (Nasdaq: FRGT) (“Fr8Tech''), a technology company based on its custom-developed Fr8App platform, which is powered by AI and machine learning and offers a real-time portal for B2B cross-border shipping and domestic shipping within the United States-Mexico-Canada (NAFTA) region, today announces it has received its first analyst coverage since going public, with the initial recommendation coming out as a “buy” from Chardan.

 Paul Freudenthaler, CFO of Fr8Tech, said, “It is rewarding to have an analyst from a team of Chardan’s caliber review and validate what we have been trying to message all along – that we are just getting started offering our services in a massive niche market that is ripe for disruption, and that our stock offers a lot of value and the potential for significant upside.
 There are still a number of challenges that we need to overcome, but we are optimistic about the future, and the trends continue to point toward our investment thesis being a solid one.
 We went public as a company during a very challenging time for many industries, and the logistics industry was no exception.
 Our increasing revenues continue to be lumpy, but we are encouraged by the stickiness of our application, complemented with our customer support and operations teams.”